It’s vital to talk about motivation in the debate about ‘Eternal Submission of the Son’ (ESS Part 1)

 Propositions on God and Questions (for Fred Sanders) on the Trinity

-From “Goldilocks” complementarians (neither hot nor cold on ERAS)
+From “Goldilocks” complementarians (neither hot nor cold on ESS)

 Better late than never: The Covenant of Redemption and the Trinity Debates — this post is open to comments